 Part exuberant love story, part great escape adventure, this is an old-fashioned tale of triumph over adversity that refuses – like its protagonists – to succumb to confinement.
 This is a true story and stars Andrew Garfield as Robin, Claire Foy as his wife, with Tom Hollander and Hugh Bonneville in support.

 Peter & Amanda Worrall were one-time neighbours of the Cavendish family and knew Robin well.
 They have kindly agreed to tell us a little about Robin at the start of the film.

 Lurgashall Village Hall – Wed.
-6 February Tickets £5 on the door.
+3 April Tickets £5 on the door.
 Doors and Bar open 7pm for 7.30pm start

 National Village Halls Week at the end of January celebrates the value of village halls to rural communities nationwide.

 Come and celebrate at our own Village Hall Open House – and see the plans for our exciting Hall extension – work starts early February!

 Please drop in on our Village Hall Open House on Saturday, 26 January 2019, anytime from 10 am – 4 pm (GU28 9ES).
 You will be sure of a warm welcome and free refreshments.
 Have a good look around at all that the Hall has to offer.
 Check out some of the history and then take a look into the Hall’s future!
 Plans for the new extension project will be on display.